johntball3/final_project_CMI/README.md

 between comedy and mental illness.

-Go to any comedy open-mic or Netflix special, and approximately one-quarter of comedians will tell jokes about suicide attempts, substance abuse, depression, alcoholism, manic episodes, problematic therapists, and unresolved trauma.
+Go to any comedy open-mic or Netflix special, and approximately one-quarter of comedians will tell jokes about suicide attempts, substance abuse, depression, alcoholism, manic episodes, and unresolved trauma.
 While the connection seems like a no-brainer to many individuals in the comedy industry, whether there is a genuine connection between comedy and mental illness, or it is manufactured as a part of performativity